anupam-kumar-krishnan/Namaste-React/01 Inception/Episode 01 Part 05 - Inception.md

 ## _Library📘 VS Framework⚛️: What React is Library or Framework?_
 - We call <b>`React JS`</b> as library because React can be applied to a <b>`small portion`</b> of a page itself
 - React JS can work <b>`independently`</b> in a <b>`small portion of your app`</b> as well
-- Not all frameworks can be applied to an existing app, but you can just React and start using in a small portion
+- Not all frameworks can be applied to an existing app, but you can just eject React and start using in a small portion
 - This is why <b>`React JS`</b> is a library.